tea7010/MyLearning/english/writing.md

 * I did fishing since for a while.
 I coudn't catch any fish, but it was so pleasant to hang around river banks in the morning.
 * I went fishing for the first time in a while.
 I didn’t catch anything, but it was so pleasant to spend the morning by the riverbanks.

+* I am stressed out now because there are too many things to do while I don't have enough time and skill to juggle them productively.
+I think I am not cut out for a multi-tasking and I would rather focus on digging deep a specific thing. maybe becoming a resercher might be a job I am cut out for.
+* “I’m feeling stressed because there’s so much to do, and I don’t have enough time or skill to juggle it all productively.
+I don’t think I’m cut out for multitasking—I’d rather focus deeply on one specific thing.
+Maybe becoming a researcher would be a job I’m better suited for.”